fedeboco/schrodinger-equation-solution/README.md

 # Schrödinger equation's solution

-Script that solves Schrödinger equation for a travelling wave and plots on the same graph the wave probability distribution in different times.
+Octave script that solves Schrödinger equation for a travelling wave and plots on the same graph the wave probability distribution in different times.
 Three cases are considered:

 * Free particle